Are you interested in using compound lifts in your workout program?

 What Are Compound Lifts?

 Compound lifts are exercises that train multiple muscle groups simultaneously.
-This is in contrast to isolation exercises, which train only one muscle group at a time.
+In contrast, isolation exercises only train a single muscle group at a time.

 The great thing about compound exercises is that they help to create an efficient workout.
-They are often used in strength training programs as they allow you to build functional strength by performing just a few key exercises.
+You can build functional strength by performing just a few key exercises.

 In fact, many people argue that you only need 5 exercises total.